ZenDevelopmentEcosystem/gitinfo/docs/usage.md

 ```

 If the GitLab instance is self-hosted and has a self-signed HTTPS certificate,
-the CA-certificate should be mounted into the container at `ca.pem:/etc/ssl/certs/ca.pem`.
+the CA-certificate should be mounted into the container, e.g at:
+`./ca.crt:/usr/local/share/ca-certificates/ca.crt`.
+The container entry point automatically calls `update-ca-certificates`.

 The container uses various tools to produce HTML statistics reports, accessible
 via an nginx-server.
 The tools are invoked when the script